patrick-schweizer/opennms-tss-plugin-tofile/README.md

 # Time Series Storage - InMemory [![CircleCI](https://circleci.com/gh/opennms-forge/opennms-tss-plugin-inmemory.svg?style=svg)](https://circleci.com/gh/opennms-forge/opennms-tss-plugin-inmemory)

 This plugin exposes a simple implementation of the TimeSeriesStorage interface.
-It holds the data in a Guava cache.
+It writes the data into a file.
 It can be used in OpenNMS to store and retrieve timeseries data.

 This implementation is meant to be a demonstration of how to implement the interface and for testing purposes.